The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Considerations

-• You make software releases (e.g. using semantic versioning)
+• You want to publish a software release of your code (e.g. using semantic versioning).

 Solutions